This post may contain affiliate links. Please read our disclosure policy.

 How to Make Roasted Cabbage Wedges

 I know many of you have a love/hate relationship with cabbage, and I donโt blame you!
 If you grew up on boiled, soggy cabbage, then you are missing out.
-This is one of the cabbage wedge recipes that is 100% crispy and comforting.
+These roasted cabbage wedges are 100% crispy and comforting.
+Let me walk you through the process:

 Common Questions